 Eventually, however, they returned to their original location and managed to revive the stock that had meanwhile dwindled.
 The most in the II.
 World War I was plagued by the stud.
 In 1963, the herd consisted of only 59 horses.
 Apart from the wars, natural disasters did not ease the fate of the stud.

-An earthquake shook the major in 1802, at which time buildings collapsed and many valuable horses were destroyed.
-In the 1990s, however, Lipica rallied with renewed vigor and can now see a huge development behind it.
+An earthquake shook the major in 1802, at which time buildings collapsed, and many valuable horses were destroyed.
+In the 1990s, however, Lipica rallied with renewed vigour and can now see a huge development behind it.
 The major is currently the safe and modern home of more than 400 Lipizzan horses.

 Characteristics of the Lipizzaner horse